 Walls can get rammed or dented if an employee isn’t paying enough attention.
 While many of these dings are superficial, big ones could compromise the walk-in’s cooling ability.

 The floor is easy to replace: you could rip the old one out or lay a new one over the top.

 Walls are slightly harder to repair, but a well-designed cooler will make the job easy.
 Again, it should only take a few hours.

 A walk-in cooler runs on a big HVAC unit.
 So, like any other HVAC unit, it loses refrigerant over its lifetime.
-You should get roughly 15 years out of a standard unit, as we mentioned earlier.
+As we mentioned earlier, you should get roughly 15 years out of a standard unit.

 For example, replacing the condenser coils or evaporator (usually inside the fridge) takes a few hours.
 A broken fan might take an hour or so.

 Even if the whole unit needs commercial cooler repair, a well-trained technician could install this industrial freezer in a few hours.